danceban/Pycode-theme-for-phpBB-3.2/README.md

 pycode 1.0.2 update:
 - style is ready for use with newest phpBB 3.2.5 version

+pycode 1.0.1 update:
+- style is ready for use with newest phpBB 3.2.3 version
+- fixed few bugs encounted by durangod and DV1
+- added few color improvements to the style

 ## Support

 You can support or buy me a drink by donating a dollar at https://www.paypal.me/danceban